Students Teaching Students: Reflections on How to Succeed During Your First-Year Summer

 Our events calendar can help you discover opportunities for networking or building relationships with industry professionals or alumni.

-First-Year student audience at My First Summer Panel 2020.
+Student Audience at My First Summer panel.

 Learn how to Block and Balance Time